-October 12, 2017, the Istanbul Convention was ratified in Germany and became law on February 1, 20 18.
+October 12, 2017, the Istanbul Convention was ratified in Germany and became law on February 1, 2018.
 Now, German citizens can base any complaints before German courts directly on the provisions of the Convention.
 Moreover, an independent group of experts checks whether the obligations arising from the Convention are complied with by the German State.
-Germany has undertaken to report regularly on legislative and other measures taken to implement the Convention (Bundesgesetzblatt Teil II, 2017; BMFSJ, 12.10.2017).
+Germany wants to report on legislative and other measures taken to implement the Convention regularly (Bundesgesetzblatt Teil II, 2017; BMFSJ, 12.10.2017).

 German Criminal Code (Strafgesetzbuch, StGB)

 In Germany, physical violence and some forms of psychological violence fall under the criminal code (Strafgesetzbuch, StGB).
 In case of fighting violence within families and especially violence against women, the provisions were insufficient.
-Only after 1997, §177 StGB all incidents of rape, whether among married partners or outside married relationships fell under the legislation (Steinke, 2017).
+Only since 1997, §177 StGB covers all incidents of rape, whether among married partners or outside married relationships (Steinke, 2017).

-There is no precise definition of domestic violence (domestic violence) or legislation addressing specific subtypes of domestic violence.
-In case of domestic violence, the respective offence type has to be defined relating to the StGB, like bodily injury offences (§ 223 ff StGB), insult (§ 185 StGB), imitation (§ 238 StGB).
-Other criminal offences like libel and slander (§§ 185-187 StGB), etc. can also be considered.
+There is no precise definition of domestic violence or legislation addressing specific subtypes of domestic violence.
+In case of domestic violence, the respective offence type has to be defined relating to the StGB, like bodily injury offences (§ 223 ff StGB), insult (§ 185 StGB), imitation (§ 238 StGB), etc. Other criminal offences like libel and slander (§§ 185-187 StGB), etc. can also be considered.

-In 2007 the new offence of stalking was inserted into the Criminal Code (Strafgesetzbuch, StGB) as §238.
+In 2007 the new offence of stalking was inserted into the Criminal Code (Strafgesetzbuch, StGB) under §238.

 German Federal Police Laws